 Constraint(s) Value (b)1.
-ConstraintOnDTBS: None This constraint indicates requirements on the type of the data to be signed. (b) 2.
+ConstraintOnDTBS: None This constraint indicates requirements on the type of the data to be signed. (b)2.
 ContentRelatedConstraintsAsPartOfSignatureElements: None This constraints set indicates the required content-related information elements, in the form of signed or unsigned attributes, required to be present in the signature.
-This includes: (b)2.1 MandatedSignedQProperties-DataObjectFormat: requires a specific format for the content being signed by the signer; (b)2.2 MandatedSignedQProperties-content-hints: require specific information describing the innermost signed content of a multilayer message in which one content is encapsulated in another for the content signed by the signer; cheupsulated in another for the content signed by the signer, (b)2.3 MandatedSignedQProperties-content-reference: requires the inclusion of information about how requests and responses should be linked between two parties or how such a link should be established, etc.; (b)2.4 MandatedSignedQProperties-content-identifier:
+This includes: (b)2.1 MandatedSignedQProperties-DataObjectFormat: requires a specific format for the content being signed by the signer; (b)2.2 MandatedSignedQProperties-content-hints: require specific information describing the innermost signed content of a multilayer message in which one content is encapsulated in another for the content signed by the signer; (b)2.3 MandatedSignedQProperties-content-reference: requires the inclusion of information about how requests and responses should be linked between two parties or how such a link should be established, etc.; (b)2.4 MandatedSignedQProperties-content-identifier: